top of page

 Woman in a blue shirt walks on a sunlit park path, with trees and a bench in the background.
 She appears relaxed and content.

-Light in your eyes first thing in the morning helps set your circadian rhythm your body’s internal clock.
+I used to grab my phone before my glasses.
+Bad idea.
+Light in your eyes first thing in the morning helps set your circadian rhythm—your body’s internal clock.
 This is about supporting normal daily rhythms, not treating sleep disorders or medical conditions.
 When that clock is off, sleep, hormones, skin repair, and energy all suffer.

 Now, I open the curtains first.
 Even on those moody, overcast mornings, natural light tells your brain, We’re awake now.
 I save my phone for after.